 If you read this post, you’ll know I’ve launched a new Brighton and Hove neighbourhood guide series on the Ellie & Co travel website.
-Today, in the first instalment, we’re getting to know London Road.
-Let’s explore…

-The London Road area of Brighton isn’t as well-known outside the city as other Brighton neighbourhoods, but its distinct personality makes it well worth exploring.
-You’ll find it in northeast Brighton, just south of Preston Park and its mysterious hidden garden and waterfall, between the New England Quarter and The Level green space with its skate park.
+You’ll find it in northeast Brighton, just south of Preston Park (home to a secret Brighton garden and waterfall you’ll love discovering) between the New England Quarter and The Level green space with its skate park.

 London Road, Brighton: A Neighbourhood Guide

-Things to do in London Road
+Things to do in London Road, Brighton

-Watch a film at the Duke’s
+watch a film at the vintage Picturehouse

-At the Preston Circus end of London Road is a cream-painted Edwardian building, that stands out from the crowd for the set of stripy can-can legs sticking out the roof.
+At the Preston Circus end of London Road is a distinctive Edwardian building that stands out from the crowd for the set of stripy can-can legs sticking out the roof.
 This is the Duke of York’s Picturehouse, known locally as The Duke’s.
-It’s a cool independent cinema that opened in 1910 and is thought to be the oldest surviving purpose-built cinema in the UK.
-It once had 800 seats but now has 278 including a balcony with sofas.
-Check the listings here.

-The mysterious Stone Circle
+Find The mysterious London Road Stone Circle

-London Road in Brighton is home to the starting point – or end depending on which way you approach it – of an art installation hidden in plain sight you may have walked over countless times without realising.
-Next time you’re in the vicinity, take a moment to look down and you might just spot one of 50 numbered stone paving slabs, set in a circle around the area as wide as the road is long.
+Next time you’re in the vicinity, take a moment to look down and you might just spot one of 50 numbered stone paving slabs, set in a circle around the area as wide as the road is long, known as the London Road Stone Circle.
 Read more about it here.

 Discover Queen’s Place

-Unless you do yoga at Studio IO, you might know not this tiny little time-capsule street of six black flint cottages exists.
-Discovering it feels like you’ve stepped back in time to another era, when Brighton was a little fishing village.
-Going on a hunt to find it makes a peaceful detour away from the noisy end of London Road near MacDonald’s and Aldi busy with buses, cars and all the Deliveroo drivers, on your way into the centre of town, and past one of my favourite Brighton restaurants, Carlito Burrito.
+Unless you do yoga at Studio IO, you might know not this tiny hidden Brighton street of six black flint cottages exists.
+Discovering it feels like you’ve stepped back in time to another era when Brighton was a little fishing village.

-Catch a gig at the Rose Hill
+Catch a gig at the Rose Hill Tavern

-This is a secret Brighton venue, in that few people know about it.
-It’s also hidden away along a residential street not far from the Duke of York Picturehouse, so you wouldn’t walk past it unless you were taking a quiet route in and out of town.
-It also always looks closed, even abandoned when I walk past.
-Don’t be fooled by the facade, for this is a thriving music venue, recording studio and arts hub in the former Rose Hill Tavern.
-It’s run by artists and musicians and open most days of the week for small live music, spoken word and other events.
+This is a thriving music venue, recording studio and arts hub in the former Rose Hill Tavern.
+It’s run by artists and musicians and opens most days of the week for small live music, spoken word and other events.
 Find The Rose Hill at 70-71 Rosehill Terrace, Brighton BN1 4JJ

 Where to eat in London Road